Lance Alworth: Regular season

+Postseason

 Legacy

 Alworth finished his 11 AFL/NFL seasons with 543 receptions for 10,266 yards.
 He also rushed for 129 yards, returned 29 punts for 309 yards, gained 216 yards on 10 kickoff returns, and scored 87 touchdowns (85 receiving and 2 rushing).

 In 1972, he was inducted to the San Diego Hall of Champions.
 In 1977, he was inducted in the Chargers Hall of Fame.
 In 1978, he became the first San Diego Charger and the first player who had played in the AFL to be inducted into the Pro Football Hall of Fame.
 He chose to be presented at the Canton, Ohio ceremony by Oakland Raiders owner Al Davis, his former position coach at San Diego, who had much to do with the success of the AFL.

 Alworth's number 19 was retired by the Chargers in 2005.
 In 1970, he was selected as a member of the AFL All-Time Team, and in 1994, he was named to the NFL 75th Anniversary All-Time Team, the only player to be named to both teams.

 In 1979, he was inducted into the Arkansas Sports Hall of Fame.
 In 1988, he was inducted into the Mississippi Sports Hall of Fame.

 In 1999, he was ranked number 31 on The Sporting News' list of the 100 Greatest Football Players, making him the highest-ranking Charger and the highest-ranking player to have spent more than one season in the AFL.

 In 2014, he was inducted into the Southwest Conference Hall of Fame.